tkouhsari/xm-labs-zabbix-1/README.md

 ## Setup Encrypted Password File
 In the Add xMatters API User step above, you created a user called xMatters in Zabbix.
 The Integration Agent will log in as this user when accessing the Zabbix API.
 To encrypt the password for xMatters to use when it logs in, perform the following:
-1. Change directory to <IA_HOME>/bin
+1. Change directory to &lt;IA_HOME>/bin
 2. Execute ``./iapassword.sh --new <PASSWORD> --file integrationservices/zabbix/.zabbixpasswd``
-    * Replace <PASSWORD> with the password for the xMatters user in Zabbix.
+    * Replace &lt;PASSWORD> with the password for the xMatters user in Zabbix.
     * Note that there are two dashes in front of ``new`` and ``file``.

 # Testing